Sir-Apple/MovieTrackr/README.md

 # Search Movie App
+Technology used:
+- ReactJS
+- HTML
+- JavaScript
+- CSS

 ## Description
 This Search Movie App is made with ReactJS with the purpose of searching for movies and their details fetched from TMDB.

-The user will be able to search for the movie they like then add to their watchlist or watchedlist.
+The user will be able to search for the movie they like then save to their watchlist or watchedlist.

 ## Downloading and Testing